PaddlePaddle/Paddle/benchmark/fluid/README.md

 ## Notes for Run Fluid Distributed with NCCL2 and RDMA

-Before running NCCL2 distributed jobs, please check that whether your node has multiple network interfaces, if so, try add environment variable `export NCCL_SOCKET_IFNAME=eth0` to your actual network device.
+Before running NCCL2 distributed jobs, please check that whether your node has multiple network interfaces, try to add the environment variable `export NCCL_SOCKET_IFNAME=eth0` to use your actual network device.

 To run high-performance distributed training, you must prepare your hardware environment to be